ChiWang/LinuxHome/README.md

 Others:

-    .vimback        // backup of files edited by vim (created by .zprofile) .trash          // rm XX into it            (created by .zprofile)
+    .vimback        // backup of files edited by vim (created by hand) .trash          // use delete (bin $HOME/bin) to delete one file(directory) into trash